onsonr/nebula/docs/pages/getting-started/form-controls.md

 ---
 meta:
   title: Form Controls
-  description: Some things to note about Shoelace and forms.
+  description: Some things to note about Nebula and forms.
 ---

 # Form Controls

-Every Shoelace component makes use of a [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to encapsulate markup, styles, and behavior.
+Every Nebula component makes use of a [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) to encapsulate markup, styles, and behavior.
 One caveat of this approach is that native `<form>` elements do not recognize form controls located inside a shadow root.

-Shoelace solves this problem by using the [`formdata`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/formdata_event) event, which is [available in all modern browsers](https://caniuse.com/mdn-api_htmlformelement_formdata_event).
-This means, when a form is submitted, Shoelace form controls will automatically append their values to the `FormData` object that's used to submit the form.
+Nebula solves this problem by using the [`formdata`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/formdata_event) event, which is [available in all modern browsers](https://caniuse.com/mdn-api_htmlformelement_formdata_event).
+This means, when a form is submitted, Nebula form controls will automatically append their values to the `FormData` object that's used to submit the form.
 In most cases, things will "just work."
-However, if you're using a form serialization library, it might need to be adapted to recognize Shoelace form controls.
+However, if you're using a form serialization library, it might need to be adapted to recognize Nebula form controls.

 :::tip
-Shoelace uses event listeners to intercept the form's `formdata` and `submit` events.
+Nebula uses event listeners to intercept the form's `formdata` and `submit` events.
 This allows it to inject data and trigger validation as necessary.
-If you're also attaching an event listener to the form, _you must attach it after Shoelace form controls are connected to the DOM_, otherwise your logic will run before Shoelace has a chance to inject form data and validate form controls.
+If you're also attaching an event listener to the form, _you must attach it after Nebula form controls are connected to the DOM_, otherwise your logic will run before Nebula has a chance to inject form data and validate form controls.
 :::

 ## Data Serialization